Nonfinancial eligibility factors for All Kids Share and Premium are the same as for Assist, except for the additional requirements listed below.

-- The child lost medical benefits under one of the Family Health Plans at or below 200% of the FPL (Assist, Share, Premium Level 1 or Rebate) in the 12 months prior to the month of application for All Kids;
+- For All Kids Premium Level 2, a child cannot have other health insurance unless the child lost medical benefits under All Kids Assist, Share or Premium Level 1 in the 12 months prior to the month of application for All Kids.

-- Note: Disease specific policies (such as cancer insurance), medical service specific policies (such as dental, vision, or hospital only policies) and accident policies (such as school-based insurance for grades K-12) are not considered health insurance for this requirement.
+||Coverage that includes both hospital and physician services.
+Most HMO health insurance policies meet this definition.
+Disease specific policies (such as cancer insurance), medical service specific policies (such as dental, vision, or hospital only policies) and accident policies (such as school-based insurance for grades K-12) are not considered health insurance for this requirement